rohanr07/UoB-Chatbot/README.md

 ## 📼 Demo

-_The front page of the chatbot contains a video outlining the seamless navigation across the different interfaces_
+_The Home page of the chatbot contains a video outlining the seamless navigation across the different interfaces_

 ## ✍️ Authors